nekhvoya/teamcity-test/README.md

 7. Checkout from VCS

 Preconditions:
-* an admin user is logged in
+* admin user is logged in
-* a test project is created
+* test project is created
-* a build is created in test project
+* build is created in test project
-* a VSC root is configured
+* VSC root is configured
 * the repository contains a PowerShell script (e.g., echo <randomString>)
-* a build step is configured to run a ps script from the VCS
+* build step is configured to run ps script from the VCS

 | Step                                          | Expected result                                                |
 |-----------------------------------------------|----------------------------------------------------------------|